Sacred

 I leave this as an exercise to the mathematically inclined readers.

-Schemes as the above are known (in a general sense) in the algebraic theory of
+Schemes as the above are known (in a general sense) in the algebraic

 groups.
-I've not yet researched all the mathematical properties (as to group
+I've not yet researched all the mathematical properties (as to

-properties, subgroups, cyclicity, existence of unity element, etc.) of this
+properties, subgroups, cyclicity, existence of unity element, etc.) of

 type of system.
 The system will probably have to be extended with other